johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - In a quantum computer the final output will depend on the intermediate results being computed in the vast number of ***_different_*** histories of the ***_same_*** few atoms.)

-- Although Schrodinger and Heisenberg's theories seemed to describe very differnt worlds -- neither of which was familiar-- it was found that if a simple rule of thumb was added, each theory would always make identical prediction, which turned out to be very successful.
+- Although Schrodinger and Heisenberg's theories seemed to describe very different worlds -- neither of which was familiar-- it was found that if a simple rule of thumb was added, each theory would always make identical prediction, which turned out to be very successful.
 The rule of thumb is whenever a measurement is made, all the histories but one cease to exist.
-Instead of trying to improve and integrate these two powerful but slightly flaswed explanatory theories, and to explain why the rule of thumb worked, most theoretical physicists retreated to Instrumentalism.
+Instead of trying to improve and integrate these two powerful but slightly flawed explanatory theories, and to explain why the rule of thumb worked, most theoretical physicists retreated to Instrumentalism.
 If the predictions worked, why worry about the explanation?
-This meant ingoring the fact that the rule of thumb was grossly inconsistent with both theories, and not even self-consistent when applied to once observer making a quantum measurmeent on another ("paradox of Wigners friend").
+This meant ignoring the fact that the rule of thumb was grossly inconsistent with both theories, and not even self-consistent when applied to once observer making a quantum measurement on another ("paradox of Wigners friend").

 - Bad Philosophy: Philosophy that is not only wrong, but actively prevents the growth of other knowledge.

-- For decades, various versions of bad philosophy regaurding quantum theory was taughtin physics courses.
+- For decades, various versions of bad philosophy regarding quantum theory was taught in physics courses.
-   The theory claimed to stand outside the jurisdiction of normal modes of reason ("If you think youve understood quantum mechanics then you dont")
+   The theory claimed to stand outside the jurisdiction of normal modes of reason ("If you think you've understood quantum mechanics then you dont")
   A hallmark of bad philosophy.

-- Vaugeness, inconsistency, adn the precieved authority fundamental phyiscs opened the doo to countless pseudo-science supposedly based on "quantum theory".
+- Vagueness, inconsistency, and the perceived authority fundamental physics opened the door to countless pseudo-science supposedly based on "quantum theory".

-- David Bohm struggled to construct an alternative theory that was compatable with realism.
-His was a complicted theory that can be seen as a multiverse theory in disguise.
+- David Bohm struggled to construct an alternative theory that was compatible with realism.
+His was a complicated theory that can be seen as a multiverse theory in disguise.

-- Schrodinger joked that he might be considered mad for claimimg that his own equation -- for which he had one the Noble prize-- might actually be true.
+- Schrodinger joked that he might be considered mad for claiming that his own equation -- for which he had one the Noble prize-- might actually be true.

-- "Because I say so" four simple workds contain many themes of false and bad philosophy.
+- "Because I say so" four simple words contain many themes of false and bad philosophy.
    1) perfect example of bad explanation: It can be used to "explain" anything
    2) It is about who said something, not what was said.
    3) it reinterprets a request for true information as a request for justification
-   4) It claims to stand outside the jurisdiction of normal critisism
+   4) It claims to stand outside the jurisdiction of normal criticism

-- Positivism is a bad effect of taking empirisism literally.
-Machs positivism led him to oppose relativity (because it claimed that spacetime really exists even though it cant be "directly" observed) and atoms, which were too small to observe.
+- Positivism is a bad effect of taking empiricism literally.
+Mach's positivism led him to oppose relativity (because it claimed that spacetime really exists even though it cant be "directly" observed) and atoms, which were too small to observe.
 Most philosophies of science since Mach have been even worse (Popper being an exception).

     eg:
       - logical positivism asserts any statements not directly verifiable by observation are meaningless (note that logical positivism itself is not directly observable).